JMDevelopmentWorks/To-Do-List-Angular/README.md

 - Be able to remove a task whenever it's done,
 - When checked make it go to the bottom of the to do list and change it style,
 - Delete all tasks.
+- Save the information on the local storage.

+# Feel free to give any tips or ideas on how to improve!